Layla Moran: Parliamentary career

 In May 2019, Moran announced that, being a relatively new MP, she would not be running in the 2019 Liberal Democrats leadership election.
 She had been considered a frontrunner to replace Vince Cable as leader, following his announcement in September 2018 that he intended to step down from the post.

-At the 2019 general election she stood for re-election, increasing her majority to 8,943.
+At the 2019 general election, Moran was re-elected as MP for Oxford West and Abingdon with an increased vote share of 53.3% and an increased majority of 8,943.

 In March 2020, Moran announced that she would be running in the 2020 leadership election.
 Moran finished in second place with 35.6% of the vote, losing to Ed Davey, the acting co-leader.

-Moran has also been a leading voice in the call for a full review of the GCSE history curriculum.
-She argues that to tackle institutional racism in society students must be taught of Britain's colonial past and the injustices that took place within it.
-In 2020 over 250,000 people signed a petition calling for 'Britain's colonial history to be made a compulsory part of the curriculum' which prompted Moran and 30 other cross-party MP's to apply greater pressure on the government to make significant changes to the history curriculum.
+Moran has called for a full review of the GCSE history curriculum.
+She argues that to tackle institutional racism in society, students must be taught of Britain's colonial past and the injustices that took place within it.
+In 2020 over 250,000 people signed a petition calling for 'Britain's colonial history to be made a compulsory part of the curriculum' which prompted Moran and 30 other cross-party MPs to apply greater pressure on the government to make significant changes to the history curriculum.

 In 2021, Moran was one of three MPs who successfully took legal action against the Department of Health and Social Care over contracts awarded during the COVID-19 pandemic.

+On 9 September 2024, Layla Moran was elected as Chair of the Health and Social Care Select Committee.